 ■ Japanese ski cross athletes at the Beijing Olympics

-| name | Date of birth | where one is from | Affiliation | Number of Olympic appearances | |
+| name | date of birth | Birthplace | Affiliation | Number of Olympic appearances | |

-| Ryo Sugai | @ryorioss | December 11, 1991 | Tainai City, Niigata Prefecture | Team Creb | first appearance |
+| Ryo Sugai | @ryorioss | December 11, 1991 | Tainai City, Niigata Prefecture | Team Creb | First appearance |

-| Satoshi Furuno | @satoshi_furuno | June 11, 1999 | Nagaoka City, Niigata Prefecture | USEN-NEXTGROUPSC | first appearance |
+| Satoshi Furuno | @satoshi_furuno | June 11, 1999 | Nagaoka City, Niigata Prefecture | USEN-NEXTGROUPSC | First appearance |

 Ace skier Ryu Sugai is a skier who switched from high-speed alpine skiing.
 Last season, in his third season competing in the World Cup, he achieved his first podium finish (2nd place) at a competition in Russia.
 He also placed 7th in the opening round of this season.
 As ski cross is an event where "anything can happen," there is every chance that Sugai will surprise everyone in Beijing.
 Furuno, who is also competing for the first time, is an unknown quantity, but he is a rising star who just barely managed to grab a chance to compete in the Olympics.
 It will be a battle to see what kind of performance both skiers will show on the world's most competitive stage